sematext/docs/docs/logs/faq.md

     ports are open for outbound traffic
   - check your DNS (see below)

-2. Check if your DNS has correct entries for Logsene Receiver:
+2. Check if your DNS has correct entries for Logs Management App Receiver:

 ``` bash
 nslookup logsene-receiver.sematext.com